The Basics of Planting and Growing a Vegetable Garden

 - Bush beans

-- Marigolds to discourage pests (and add some color!)
+- (Bonus) Marigolds to discourage pests and add some color!

 Make it Easy!
-Use the Free Garden Planner!
+Use the Almanac Garden Planner!

 Create a smarter, more productive garden.
 Use the online Almanac Garden Planner—now the #1 Garden Planner on the planet.
-Go here: http://gardenplanner.almanac.com/
+Check it out here: http://gardenplanner.almanac.com/

 The Garden Planner automatically pulls in the frost dates for your location!
 Also, it shows you how many plants fit in your space so you don’t waste seed or crowd your plants!